Tech-at-DU/React-Fundamentals-tutorial/P04-Dynamic-Data/content.md

 # Deconstructing properties

-Objects and arrays are essential tools you will use a lot.
+Objects and arrays are essential tools you will use a often.
 However, they can complicate your syntax which can lead to errors.
-Take a look at the snippet from the last change.

 We can refactor this code to make it easier to read and less prone to error.
 Let's look at this snippet from `POPOSList.js`: